Intercoin/CommunityContract/README.md

 roles|uint8[]| indexes of roles

 #### revokeRoles
-removing `roles` from certain accounts.
-Can  be called any role which manage `roles`.
-Revert if any roles can not be managed by sender
+Removes roles from certain accounts.
+Can be called by any role that manages roles.
+Reverts if any roles cannot be managed by the sender.

 Params:
 name  | type | description